 Tel: 0131 285 1694

-Andrew joined the team at after six years covering Scottish politics for The National.
-His work has also appeared in many other papers and magazines.
-Previously, Andrew worked as a radio DJ, an MP’s researcher, a theatre PR, a fixer for a US comedy show and as a civil servant.
+Andrew joined the team at Holyrood after six years covering Scottish politics for The National.
+His work has also appeared in many other papers, including The Herald, the Glasgow Times, and The Sun.